robincvlr/villo/README.md

 # Villo
 Data streaming and viewings from Brussel Open Data through the Confluent stack.
-The producer is a Python script.
+The producer is a Python script using `confluent_kafka`.

 ## Getting started
 ### Prerequisities